Luisa Rebull: Outreach

 In graduate school, she founded an organization, the Chicago Public Schools/University of Chicago Internet Project, or CUIP, that brought the internet to 29 schools in urban Chicago.
 As a part of this program, she also co-founded an initiative to incorporate resources from the internet to curricula in secondary schools.

 After joining NASA, she was soon onboarded to NITARP.
 In this program, teachers are partnered with a professional astronomer to conduct original research with astronomical data and present their work at the American Astronomical Society.
 Teachers are also encouraged to involve their students throughout the entire period of the program (13 months).

 Awards

 Rebull has received multiple accolades for her work in community service.
 In 1997, she was a recipient of the 1997 University of Chicago President's Service Award.
 In addition, in 1998, she was presented with the Donald E. MacMinn Award for Service Beyond the Walls of the University (UChicago).

 Rebull has also received awards on behalf of NITARP.
-Her team received the NASA Group Achievement award in 2007 for "for significant contributions to Education and Public Outreach and for an outstanding performance in developing and implementing the Spitzer Space Telescope observing program."
+Her team received the NASA Group Achievement award in 2007 "for significant contributions to Education and Public Outreach and for an outstanding performance in developing and implementing the Spitzer Space Telescope observing program."
 NITARP also received the NASA Group Achievement Award in 2011 "for inspiring teachers and future scientists through participation in actual astronomical research collaborations."